 Head on through the Living Room to the bright and spacious Garden Room, with windows forming the three outer walls, providing a light and relaxing room for guests to enjoy some TV-free time to read, chat or snooze.
 Furnished with a three-seater sofa, wingback chair and antique sideboard, and featuring the original flagstone flooring updated with warming underfloor heating.
 A large wicker basket contains a big choice of family board games, including Cluedo, Balderdash, Trivial Pursuit, Ski Run and Chain Reaction (contents may vary).
 French doors open out from the Garden Room to a flight of stone steps leading to the courtyard garden and parking area.

-The large en-suite bathroom, with its lovely, smooth oak floorboards, looks out over the rear and side garden.
-It has a walk-in shower, an enticing, free-standing, roll-top bath, (with central taps and a handheld shower attachment), a toilet, wash basin and heated towel rail.
+En-suite bathroom: with its lovely, smooth oak floorboards, looks out over the rear and side garden.
+It has a walk-in shower, an enticing, free-standing, roll-top bath, (with central taps and a handheld shower attachment), a toilet, washbasin and heated towel rail.

-The spacious family bathroom, with its beautiful polished oak floorboards, has plenty of room to accommodate a family’s requirements, with a walk-in shower (with detachable showerhead), full size, built-in bath (with end taps and a handheld shower attachment), toilet, wash basin with a mirror on a wide windowsill, providing plenty of room for personal items, and a heated towel rail.
+The spacious family bathroom, with its beautiful polished oak floorboards, has plenty of room to accommodate a family’s requirements, with a walk-in shower (with the detachable showerhead), full size, built-in bath (with end taps and a handheld shower attachment), toilet, washbasin with a mirror on a wide windowsill, providing plenty of room for personal items, and a heated towel rail.